iracic82/Universal-DDI-and-Asset-Insights-for-Application-Migration-and-Modernization/01-import-dns-dhcp-configuration-dataset/assignment.md

 You can verify this pre-deployment in two ways:

-•	🔍 AWS Console – Navigate to the relevant services (EC2, VPC, TGW, etc.) and confirm that the resources are already in place according to the LAB Diagram.
+•	🔍 AWS Console – Navigate to the relevant services (EC2, VPC, TGW, etc.) and confirm that the resources are already in place according to the LAB Diagram.Make sure you switch to the EU-Central-1 region, as specified in the Lab Diagram.

 •	🧾 Terraform Output – Run terraform output in the repo directory to view key variables and resource info like instance IPs, VPC IDs, etc.